 A memo filed in court showed that wear was a major problem and metal on metal was a bad engineering design.
-The implant was shown to work well only for a period before suffering a sudden catastrophic failure including the release of a large volume of wear particles.
+The implant was shown to work well only for a period before suffering a sudden catastrophic failure, including releasing many wear particles.

 Across the U.S, J&J Depuy faces more than 10,000 claims.
-In 2019, J&J Depuy agreed to pay about $1 billion to resolve claims of deceptive marketing in metal-on-metal hip implants.
-As metal-on-metal devices are still currently in use, many patients may be at risk and more claims are likely expected.
+In addition, in 2019, J&J Depuy agreed to pay about $1 billion to resolve deceptive marketing claims in metal-on-metal hip implants.
+As metal-on-metal devices are still currently in use, many patients may be at risk, and more claims are expected.